Your Career in Medical Assisting in Delaware Starts Here

 100 Campus Drive, Dover, Delaware 19901Medical Assistant – Associate Program

-The Associate’s degree program at Delaware Technical Community College can be taken at their Terry campus in the city of Dover.
-Most of the school’s 2,939 students are on 2-year programs.
-Tuition fees for in-state students are generally around $3,632 and for out-of-state students approximately $8,522 annually.
+Delaware Technical Community College’s Associate-level Medical Assistant program is taught at their Terry campus in the city of Anchorage, DE.
+The majority of of the school’s 13,471 students are on 2-year programs.
+The school is institutionally accredited by the Middle States Commission on Higher Education.* Tuition fees for in-state students are generally around $4,607 and for out-of-state students approximately $10,899 annually.
 Study materials can cost around $1,600, depending on the program chosen.

 97 Commerce Way Ste 105, Dover, Delaware 19901Medical Assistant – Certificate Program

-The Certificate program at Harris School of Business is offered at their Dover campus in the city of Dover, Delaware.
-Most of the school’s 438 students are on short programs of under two years.
-The Medical Assisting program, with a duration of 30 credit hours, is the college’s largest program.
-Harris School of Business-Dover Campus has institutional accreditation from the Accrediting Commission of Career Schools and Colleges.* Tuition fees are around $16,732 yearly.
-Study materials can cost about $800, depending on the program chosen.
+Harris School of Business’s Certificate program in Medical Assisting is imparted at their Dover campus in the city of Anchorage, DE.
+The college has in the order of 373 students in total, with most students on programs that last under 2 years.
+The Medical Assisting program, with a duration of 35 credit hours, is the college’s largest program.
+The school has institutional accreditation from the Accrediting Commission of Career Schools and Colleges.* The cost of tuition is, as a rough guide, in the order of $16,735 yearly.

 3700 Lancaster Pike, Suite 105, Wilmington, Delaware 19805-1511Medical Assistant – Certificate Program

-The Certificate program at Dawn Career Institute Inc is offered at their campus in Wilmington in New Castle County.
-Most of the school’s 638 students are on short programs of under two years.
+Dawn Career Institute LLC’s Certificate program is imparted at their campus in the city of Anchorage.
+The college has about 178 students in total, with the majority of students on programs that last under 2 years.
 The Medical Assisting program, with a duration of 36 credit hours, is the college’s largest program.
-The school is institutionally accredited by the Accrediting Commission of Career Schools and Colleges.* Fees for tuition are, as a rough guide, about $15,035 per year, while books and supplies may cost in the order of $415, although this varies from program to program.
+The school is institutionally accredited by the Accrediting Commission of Career Schools and Colleges.* The cost of tuition is in the order of $15,000 per year.

 1413 Foulk Road, Suite 100, Wilmington, Delaware 19803Medical Assistant – Certificate Program

-The Certificate program at Harris School of Business can be taken at their Wilmington campus in Wilmington in New Castle County.
-The majority of of the school’s 480 students are on short programs of under two years.
-The Medical Assisting program, with a duration of 36 credit hours, is the college’s largest program.
-The school is institutionally accredited by the Accrediting Council for Continuing Education and Training.* The cost of tuition is usually in the order of $13,772 yearly.
-Study materials can cost about $1,270, depending on the program chosen.
+The Certificate program at Harris School of Business is taught at their Wilmington campus in the city of Anchorage.
+The majority of of the school’s 381 students are on short programs of under two years.
+The Medical Assisting program, with a duration of 66 credit hours, is the college’s largest program.
+The school has institutional accreditation from the Accrediting Council for Continuing Education and Training.* The cost of tuition is usually in the order of $13,772 yearly.

 * Tuition fees and accredition status are correct at the time of writing, according to the National Center for Education Statistics (http://nces.ed.gov/).
 Confirm with college before applying.